Chart Color Schemes

 Dee Why - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is distinguished regionally, with university qualification rates at 39.8% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are the most prevalent at 27.2%, followed by postgraduate qualifications (9.9%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 31.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.6% and certificates for 18.3%.
+The area's educational profile is notable regionally with university qualification rates at 39.8%, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are most common at 27.2%, followed by postgraduate qualifications (9.9%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 31.9% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.6% and certificates for 18.3%.

-Educational participation is notably high at 26.1%, including 6.6% in primary education, 5.6% in tertiary education, and 4.6% pursuing secondary education.
+Educational participation is high, with 26.1% currently enrolled in formal education.
+This includes 6.6% in primary education, 5.6% in tertiary education, and 4.6% pursuing secondary education.

 Frequently Asked Questions - Education